csinva/csinva.github.io/_blog/latex_useful_tips/readme.md

 *Contains simple instructions for common issues with writing in latex*

-## latex_diff_complex
+## diffing complex latex files

-Pipeline for finding the differences between 2 versions of complex latex projects.
+**Pipeline for finding the differences between 2 versions of complex latex projects.**

 *Note: this assumes that style files for the two do not change (only changes to .tex files).*